mongodb/mongo-java-driver/docs/reference/content/whats-new/upgrading.md

 +++
 date = "2015-03-19T12:53:39-04:00"
-title = "Upgrading to 3.2"
+title = "Upgrading to 3.3"
 [menu.main]
   parent = "Whats New"
-  identifier = "Upgrading to 3.2"
+  identifier = "Upgrading to 3.3"
   weight = 40
   pre = "<i class='fa fa-wrench'></i>"
 +++

 # Upgrading from 3.2.x

-The 3.3 release is binary and source compatible with the 3.2 release, except for methods that have been added to interfaces that have been marked as unstable.
+The 3.3 release is binary and source compatible with the 3.2 release except for methods that have been added to interfaces that have been marked as unstable.

 # Upgrading from 2.x